tak-jj/TIL/2022-10-11/README.md

 - jQT_22, change background color of sibling element placed next to 'next' class element
 - jQT_23, change background color of sibling element placed in front of 'prev' class element
 - jQT_24, if element has odd content, change background-color
+- jQT_25, hide content of 'first' class and show 'second' at the same time / in turn
+- jQT_26, move pink box to the right end and blue box to the left
+- jQT_27, click '+' num increase 1, '-' decrease 1, 'reset' turn 0, don't go to negative
+- jQT_28, calculate first and second number using button operator and display